Maxhu787/anon-board/TEMP.md

 # anon-board

 - fix multiple fetches in home
-- send post page
-- individual post page
+- change error page make white and black
 - add line breaks in posts
 - add loading screen
 - set page titles
 - site logo
 - add some colors to make it less plain

+somehow not fetch the userid when anon is true

 chagne name of oauth screen currently supabase url figure out what use-client is